-Our research has focused on understanding how the individuals with and without functional impairments control their locomotor tasks, and how this knowledge might be applied to provide mechanisms for clinical gait rehabilitation and/or athletic training in these populations.
+Our research focuses on understanding how individuals with and without functional impairments control locomotor tasks, and how this knowledge can be applied to develop strategies for clinical gait rehabilitation and athletic training in these populations.
 Currently, we are conducting the following research projects.

 Gait mechanics in individuals with lower limb loss.

-The goal of this project is to characterize the gait mechanics and to establish scientific information for gait rehabilitation for individuals with lower extremity amputation in clinical settings.
-Our recent studies demonstrated unique compensatory strategies required for stair climbing and level walking at various speeds in individuals with unilateral transfemoral amputation.
+The goal of this project is to characterize gait mechanics and establish scientific evidence to support gait rehabilitation for individuals with lower extremity amputation in clinical settings.
+Our recent studies have demonstrated unique compensatory strategies used by individuals with unilateral transfemoral amputation during sit-to-stand tasks, quiet standing, and level walking at various speeds.
+Additionally, we identified a relationship between gait asymmetry and individual demographic factors.

 Biomechanics of running-specific prosthesis